Does Homeowners Insurance Cover Structural Damage?

 Structural Damage Insurance Providers: Our Review Methodology

 MoneyGeek evaluates homeowners insurance coverage using independent analysis, regulatory filings and real-world policy data.
-Our insights are based on official rate filings submitted by insurers to state Departments of Insurance and compiled and processed by Quadrant Information Services.
+Our insights are based on official rate filings submitted by insurers to state departments of insurance and compiled and processed by Quadrant Information Services.
 This ensures we provide accurate and current information on how structural damage is typically handled in standard policies.

 We also reviewed insurer policy documents and industry best practices to understand how coverage applies to dwelling structures, including foundations, roofs and walls, as well as common exclusions related to maintenance and construction defects.
-Our recommendations reflect general trends across providers, but coverage specifics may vary by insurer, location and policy type.
+Our recommendations reflect general trends across providers, but coverage specifics vary by insurer, location and policy type.

 Structural Damage Repair Insurance: Related Articles